codedx/codedx-kubernetes/setup/core/docs/storage/expand-volumes.md

 kubectl -n cdx-app edit pvc backup-codedx-mariadb-slave-0
 ```

 >Note: Afterward, the PVC YAML status field will show a pending resize.
+Wait for the resize to complete before moving on to the next step.

 4) Edit your run-setup.ps1 script by updating the volume-related Code Dx deployment script parameters (those with a `VolumeSizeGiB` suffix).
 The volume size script parameters must match any edits you applied in the previous step.
+Note that the backup and subordinate database volumes share the same volume size parameter.

 5) Rerun run-setup.ps1 to expand your expandable volumes.